Georgia confirms Biden's victory in state as it completes hand audit of ballots | Politics

 Georgia confirms Biden's victory in state as it completes hand audit of ballots

 Georgia confirmed Democratic President-elect Joe Biden as the winner of the Nov.
 3 election in the state as it completed a hand audit of ballots on Thursday, Secretary of State Brad Raffensperger said.
-An audit was launched after unofficial results showed Biden leading Republican President Donald Trump by about 14,000 votes.
+The audit, launched after unofficial results showed Biden leading Republican President Donald Trump by about 14,000 out of more than 5 million votes cast, ended with Biden winning by 12,284, according to data from Raffensperger's office.

+"The audit confirmed that the original machine count accurately portrayed the winner of the election," the secretary of state's office said in a statement on Thursday evening.
+The changes to the vote totals were "well within the expected margin of human error that occurs when hand-counting ballots," it said.

 “We have not seen any evidence they have given us, anything that supports - it just doesn’t show up,” Raffensperger told WSB-TV.
 Trump's campaign can still request a recount in Georgia after the results are certified because the margin of victory was less than 0.5%.